rmilligan006/football-today/README.md

 (Authors note, tried to make a site for the MLS, but truthfully not many people care about that league)

-So as you will see this website is create with React.
+So as you will see this website is created with React.
 It uses Tailwind CSS for the styling.
 React-router-dom, and Axios for the back end.
 It also uses React News ticker, for the little ticker widget on the main page, and it also uses React loading spinner as well.

 TO DO.